schrink/mattermost/README.md

  4. Go back to your Heroku app dashboard under the **Settings** tab.
 Under the **Config Variables** section, click **Reveal Config Vars**
      1. Type `MATTERMOST_WEBHOOK_URL` in the **KEY** field and paste `https://<your-mattermost-webhook-URL>` into the **VALUE** field, then click **Add**.
      2. In the second **KEY** field, type `PUSH_TRIGGER` and in the corresponding **VALUE** field, type `True`.

-5. **Test your webhook integration**
-  1. If your GitLab project is in active development, return to the **Settings** > **Web Hooks** page of your GitLab project and click **Test Hook** to send a test message about one of your recent updates from your GitLab project to Mattermost.
-You should see a notification on the Gitlab page that the hook was successfully executed.
-In Mattermost, go to the channel which you specified when creating the URL for your incoming webhook and make sure that the message delivered successfully.
-  2. If your GitLab project is new, try creating a test issue and then verify that the issue is posted to Mattermost.
-  3. Back on the settings tab of your Heroku app dashboard, under the **Config Variables**, click **Reveal Config Vars** and then click the `X` next to the **PUSH_TRIGGER** field you added.
-This config variable was used for testing only, and is better left turned off for production
-  4. If you have any issues, please go to http://forum.mattermost.org and let us know which steps in these instructions were unclear or didn't work.

 ### Linux/Ubuntu 14.04 Web Server Install